Jordan

 Accomodation : Feynan Ecolodge

 After breakfast we depart Feynan and make our way to Petra, Jordan’s most iconic wonder.
 Enter through the narrow Siq and emerge before the magnificent Treasury, its rose-red façade glowing in the sunlight.
 Continue exploring Petra’s ancient temples, tombs and intricate carvings, each revealing stories carved into stone.
-Surrounded by these ancient landscapes, Manuella will guide us in a meditation within one of Petra’s oldest cave temples.
+Surrounded by these ancient landscapes, take part in a guided meditation within one of Petra’s oldest cave temples.
 Enjoy lunch at the Basin Restaurant, set in the heart of Petra.
-After lunch we will check in to our hotel and enjoy some free time before gathering for a delicious dinner at a local restaurant renowned for its traditional Jordanian cuisine.
+After lunch we will check into our hotel and enjoy some free time before gathering for a delicious dinner at a local restaurant renowned for its traditional Jordanian cuisine.

 Meals included : Breakfast, Lunch, Dinner